Gustanol/bf-interpreter/readme.md

 `_start`: the start function

-- It gets `argc` from the top of the stack memory and then the arguments.
+- It gets `argc` from the top of the stack memory and then the arguments
-- this variable represents the count of arguments passed to a program in its execution.
+- This variable represents the count of arguments passed to the program in its execution
 - `argv[i]` represents the `i` argument passed in

-- either `argc` and `argv[i]` has 8 bytes
+- Either `argc` and `argv[i]` has 8 bytes

 > [!IMPORTANT]
 > The arguments are stored in stack memory.